Group Therapy NYC

 The first step to begin group therapy would be to call the office for an intake appointment.

 This is a one on one meeting with a therapist, usually the group leader.
 It is a 45-minute appointment where the therapist gets a sense of your strengths, weaknesses, and the kinds of goals that might be most important.
 The most appropriate group for you would be identified or individual therapy could be recommended if it would be better to start with that.
-Any questions you may have about group therapy, individual therapy, CBT, anxiety, anger, addictions, depression, etc. can be answered.
+Any questions you may have about group therapy, individual therapy, CBT, anxiety, anger, substance misuse, depression, etc. can be answered.
 The intake appointments are billed as an individual session.